Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 These implications of employee engagement are far-reaching and below are the most significant five, as derived by the study, from amongst thousands of other effect variables.

-1. Performance outcomes of the organisation
+1. Performance outcomes of the organization

 A variety of performance outcomes, such as team performance, quality of service, customer-rated employee performance, and customer loyalty, are proven to be affected by employee engagement.
 Organisation-level performance metrics are seen to become drastically better as a result of driving organisational engagement.